skellis46/slipbox/somatic practices, interoception and evidence.md

 On the pages of the Journal of Dance and Somatic Practices and elsewhere in dance scholarship, artists, scholars, teachers and practitioners are not shy in claiming the benefits of somatic practices.
 In fact, such claims are endemic to JDSP; from

 And why wouldn't we be?
 We believe in the value and importance of these practices -- either collectively or separately.

+Any sign of negativity?
+Or scepticism?
+Or even just some limits of what is possible?

 - could start with list of efficacy just from V1.1? or perhaps a sample (taken at random from every volume?)
 - [[possible benefits of somatic practices]]